 Each filter node computes features of the 30-day light curve that comes with the alert (a year with LSST), as well as matching the alert against user-made watchlists and areas.
 Records are writen to a local SQL database onboard the node for the object and features, the Sherlock data, the watchlist and area tags.
 Other tables have already been copied into the local database from the main SQL database (see Background Services below).
 After a batch of perhaps 10,000 alerts are ingested to the local database, it can now execute the user-made queries and push out results via the public Kafka system - or via email if the user has chosen this option.
+NOTE User-made queries have a time-out of 10 seconds, so they can't hold up the entire system if they are too resource intensive.
+Usually, however, a user query will execute in a second or less since there are only 10,000 objects in the local database.
 The tables in the local database are then pushed to the main SQL database and replace any earlier information where and object is already known.
 Once a batch is finished, the local database tables are truncated and a new batch started.

 The Lasair webserver and API server allow users to control their interactions with the alert database and the stream.
 They can create a watchlist of their interesting sources, and Lasair will report crossmatches with members of the watchlist.
 They can define regions of the sky, and Lasair will report when alerts fall inside a region.
 They can define and save SQL queries that can run in real time as filters on the alert stream.